psychemedia/island-storynotes/nurseries_of_vice.md

 Monday.— Magistrates present: C. W. Estcourt, esq.
 Mayor, Dr. Wavell. and F. Pittis, esq.

-Ellen Mills, a prostitute, who had nearly succeeded in posioning herself a few week, since, with oxalic acid, was last week committed for a month, for being found drunk and asleep in a yard at Nodehill, at midnight.
+Ellen Mills, a prostitute, who had nearly succeeded in poisoning herself a few week, since, with oxalic acid, was last week committed for a month, for being found drunk and asleep in a yard at Nodehill, at midnight.

 ---
 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000170/18550908/009/0003